automatika-robotics/embodied-agents-tutorial/README.md

 # Embodied Agents Tutorial

+This tutorial will familiarize you with the basic workings of [EmbodiedAgents](https://github.com/automatika-robotics/embodied-agents), a fully-loaded ROS2 based framework for creating interactive physical agents that can understand, remember, and act upon contextual information from their environment.

+Join our 👾[Discord](https://discord.gg/B9ZU6qjzND) for any questions you might have about the tutorial.

 ## Getting Started

 To get started you will need docker and ollama installed on your system.